mbrea-c/latexmk-zathura-preview.nvim/README.md

 # latexmk-zathura-preview.nvim

 Opinionated LaTeX previewer plugin using zathura for Neovim.
+_SyncTeX_ forwards and backwards syncing are supported and enabled by default.
 Assumptions:

 - `latexmk` is used for building the project, and a `latexmkrc` file is